 WHAT IS THE TIMELINE?

-If you are selected to participate in the Conservation Youth Team, there is a required $100 registration fee due by April 27th.
+If you are selected to participate in the Conservation Youth Team, there is a required $100 registration fee.
 This amount covers your Zoo uniform shirts, name tag, and additional program materials.

 IS THERE A SCHOLARSHIP?

-The Virginia Zoo offers a scholarship for first year applicants to the Conservation Youth Team.
+The Virginia Zoo offers a scholarship for a few first-year applicants to the Conservation Youth Team.
 The scholarship will cover the registration fee of $100.
-Applicants must fill out the final question on the CYT application to be considered for this scholarship.
+Applicants must fill out the scholarship questions on the CYT application to be considered.